spencerparkin/AudioDataLib/README.md

 As you can see, the `AudioSink` class is a mechanism for converting and/or mixing audio, but it is also designed to pump audio to an audio output device in real-time.
-The typical use-case is that you've opened such a device (using some other library like SDL or DirectSound), you've setup your instances of the `AudioSink` class, and now you occationally want to play sound effects.
+The typical use-case is that you've opened such a device (using some other library like SDL or DirectSound), you've setup your instance of the `AudioSink` class, and now you occationally want to play sound effects.
 Your function to play a sound effect might look as follows.

 ```C++